hanar3/probable-robot/README.md

 ### About

-Resolves the address of the pointers for health and ammo values on Assault Cube and then uses the Windows APIs `ReadProcessMemory` and `WriteProcessMemory` to continuosly write to those addresses.
+Resolves the addresses of the pointers for health and ammo values on Assault Cube and then uses the Windows APIs `ReadProcessMemory` and `WriteProcessMemory` to continuosly write to those addresses.